Debugging on a Production System - Tristan Lelong, Adeneo Embedded

 Embedded Software Engineer, Adeneo Embedded

 Tristan Lelong is an embedded software engineer.
 After spending several years in France working for various customers on embedded Linux system designs as well as custom embedded software development, he moved to Seattle, WA and joined Adeneo Embedded in order to focus on Linux kernel adaptation and driver development.
-His experience consists in helping companies develop their product using Linux and teach them tools available in the open-source community.
-He also delivers trainings on embedded...
+His experience consists in helping companies develop their product using Linux and teach them tools available in the open-source...
 Read More →

 Attendance numbers do not account for private attendees.
 Get there early!